M1Z1/Radio-Crawler/README.md

 Radio Crawler is based on three different structural levels.
 The modules (modules.scd), the pieces (pieces.scd) and the shuffle engine (radio_crawler_main.scd).

-The modules contains the building blocks that are used to create pieces.
-Currently those are:
+The modules contain the building blocks that are used to create pieces.
+Currently, those are:

 * ```~tuner```: Controls the modulation mode and frequency of the radios